-A summer choral concert will be held on Saturday, July 19, at 7:30 p.m. in Sydnor Performance Hall to highlight the work of students in the Lynchburg College Master of Arts in Music program.
+A summer choral concert will be held on Saturday, July 19, at 7:30 p.m. in Sydnor Performance Hall to highlight the work of students in the University of Lynchburg Master of Arts in Music program.
 The concert is free and open to the public.

 Five student conductors will direct the Practicum Choir (Summer Choral Union) with David Hill accompanying the concert.